Codeux-Software/Textual/README.md

 - \#textual on chat.freenode.net
 - Guides: [Writing Plugins](https://help.codeux.com/textual/Writing-Plugins.kb), [Writing Scripts](https://help.codeux.com/textual/Writing-Scripts.kb)

-## Note Regarding Support

-Please be aware that while it is within your right to compile Textual, **Codeux Software will not provide support for the building process because it encourages the use of potentially unstable code**.
-If you do succeed in building Textual, then you will not be turned away when asking for support using the application itself.

-## Note Regarding Downloading Textual
+## Note Regarding Downloading Source Code

 Textual is dependent on several other projects to build.
-This repository is automatically linked against these other projects using what are known as "submodules" — Clicking the "Download ZIP" button to build a copy of Textual will not download a copy of these projects that Textual depends on.
-Therefore, to properly build Textual, Textual must be cloned using [Github for Mac](https://mac.github.com/) or by using the following commands in Terminal:
+This repository is automatically linked against these other projects using what are known as "submodules" — Clicking the "Download ZIP" button to build a copy of Textual will not download a copy of these projects.
+The source code must be cloned using [Github for Mac](https://mac.github.com/) or by using the following commands in Terminal:

 ```
 git clone https://github.com/Codeux-Software/Textual.git Textual